Global-Health-Labs/DROP/docs/NAAT/NAAT Hamilton Files.md

 :fontawesome-brands-github: [RoboNAAT Hamilton Method and Layout File](RoboNAAT.pkg)

-The Hamilton Method designed by GH Labs was built with the goal of ultimate flexibility when it came to running LFA or NAAT experiment.
-The Method consists of 10+ Submethods that enable the user to input a worklist where every row is a single command being sent to the robot.
-These commands can include liquid movement, imaging, and plate movement (iSWAP specific) steps with the option to fix timing and grouping as needed.
-The LFA and NAAT methods are identical, but their layout files are different.
-Each implementation of the DROP system may require reconfiguration of the Layout file depending on the system.
+The Hamilton Method, developed by GH Labs, was designed to offer maximum flexibility for executing LFA and NAAT experiments.
+It comprises over ten modular submethods, allowing users to input a worklist where each row represents a discrete command sent to the robot.
+These commands may include liquid handling, imaging, and plate movement steps (specific to iSWAP), with configurable options for timing and grouping.

+While the core method remains identical for both LFA and NAAT workflows, they differ in their layout files.
+Each implementation of the DROP system may require customization of the layout file to accommodate system-specific configurations.

-This deck layout was designed for running NAAT and other well based assays.
-For most NAATs, it is important that filter tips are used to reduce the risk for contamination.
+This deck layout was specifically designed to support NAAT and other well-based assays.
+For most NAAT workflows, the use of filter tips is critical to minimize the risk of cross-contamination and ensure assay integrity.

 ![NAAT Deck Layout](./images/NAAT_Deck_Layout.png) <br>
 <small> Figure 1.
 Deck layout for RoboNAAT.
 Specific information about each deck location can be found in the tables below.
 Modifications can be made to the deck layout in VENUS software. </small> <br><br>